seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 # FeenoX Input file

-As discussed in @sec:unix, FeenoX reads a plain-text input file—which in turns also reads the mesh generated above—that defines the problem, asks FeenoX to solve it and writes whatever output is needed.
+As discussed in @sec:unix, FeenoX reads a plain-text input file—which in turns also reads the mesh generated in te previos section—that defines the problem, asks FeenoX to solve it and writes whatever output is needed.
 See section “Interfaces” in the [SDS][] for a thorough discussion of both inputs and outputs.

 The input file is a [syntactically-sweetened][] way to ask the computer to perform the actual computation (which is what computers do).
 This